Dandenong South

 Dandenong South is a primarily industrialised suburb that borders Hallam and the City of Casey region.
-The suburb contains the closed General Motors railway station.
+The suburb contains the closed General Motors railway station on the Gippsland railway line.

 Dandenong South is home to A Company of the Australian Army Reserve unit, 5th/6th Battalion, Royal Victoria Regiment and DefendTex.
+Walkinshaw Automotive Group established a factory in Dandenong South in 2025.